kemacdonald/lena-pred/README.md

 ===

-This repository contains all of the data processing, analysis, and modelling code for a study exploring the information-theoretic properties of the speech that children hear in their everyday language environments.
+This repository contains all of the data processing, analysis, and modelling code for a study exploring the information-theoretic properties of the child-directed and adult-directed speech that children hear in their everyday language environments.